County Seat: Courthouse, 10 S Oakdale Ave., Medford 97501

 Economy: Medical, retail, tourism, agriculture, manufacturing and forest products

 "County QuickFacts" (population and economic data from U.S. Census Bureau)

 Points of interest

 Mt.
 Ashland Ski Resort, Historic Jacksonville, Oregon Shakespeare Festival, Peter Britt Music Festival, Southern Oregon University, pear orchards, Howard Prairie Lake, Emigrant Lake, Hyatt Lake, Fish Lake, Rogue River, Lithia Park, Lost Creek Dam, Butte Creek Mill, Crater Lake Highway

 Named for President Andrew Jackson, Jackson County was formed in 1852 from Lane County and the unorganized area south of Douglas and Umpqua Counties.
 It included lands which now lie in Coos, Curry, Josephine, Klamath and Lake Counties.
 The discovery of gold near Jacksonville in 1852 and completion of a wagon road, which joined the county with California to the south and Douglas County to the north, brought many pioneers.

-Sheriff Michael Winters 2015; Surv.
+Sheriff Corey Falls 2019; Surv.
 Scott Fein 2017; Finance Director/Treas.
 Shannon Bell; Co.
 Admin.
 Danny Jordan